- How do I say CPHRTM?

 If your degree is from outside of Canada, you will need to have a basic report completed by either of the International Credential Evaluation Service (ICES) or World Education Services.
 The cost for a basic report is approximately $125.

-Why is there a national requirement for professional experience in human resources in order to obtain the CPHRTM?
+Why is there a national requirement for professional experience in human resources in order to obtain the CPHR?

-What is the experience requirement for the CPHRTM designation?
+What is the experience requirement for the CPHR designation?

 What is considered professional work experience?